CodersArc/kafka-play/README.md

 ## Kafka setup using KRaft controller instead of zookeeper

+TODO -- add more on how this was put together

 ## Add grafana and prometheus for observability

+TODO -- add more on how this was put together, dashboards, config, ports, checking targets in prometheus first, which metrics should we be looking at.

 ## Simple producer and consumer java gradle projects